Facheiroa bahiensis: Distribution

 The cactus is endemic to Brazil.
 It is found growing in the campos rupestres (rocky fields) montane savanna ecoregion of the Atlantic Forest biome.

 It grows in rocky shady places such as amongst shrubs, or near cliffs and rocks.

 Conservation

 Facheiroa bahiensis is being affected by habitat loss, though it has a wide range.
 The eastern range of the plant is generally regarded as ending up in an area that is not ideal for agricultural growth.
 The major threat to habitat loss that happens within numerous national parks (Parque Nacional da Chapada Diamantina, Parque Estadual de Morro Chapeu, Parque Nacional Boqueirão da Onça and Parque Nacional do Rio Parnaiba) is due to industrialization.
 The western area of its range is most affected by industrial-scale agriculture of soy, Eucalyptus and cotton.

 Uses

 Caffeine is said to occur in the stems of this plant, but it is unconfirmed.
 Also this plant potentially contains Mescaline.

+Classification

+Genetic sequencing published in 2023 reclassified Leocereus bahiensis as F. bahiensis.
+As of April 2026, Plants of the World Online still lists this species as L. bahiensis.